rusuly/MySqlCdc/README.md

     binlog_row_image=full
     ```

-   MySQL 5.6/5.7 also require the following line:
+   MySQL 5.6/5.7 and MariaDB 10.1 also require the following line:

     ```conf
     server-id=1